Four OtakCPM Projects Win DJC Oregon Top Projects Awards

 Reinforcing our Values

 This all ties into Otak’s “Why.”
-When it comes to making equitable communities and elevating our built environment, we do those things not because it’s lucrative, but because the project has benefits that will last generations to come.
+When it comes to uplifting communities and elevating our built environment, we do those things not because it’s lucrative, but because the project has benefits that will last generations to come.
 We believe in creating places that will benefit the many, not just the few, and our growing experience with schools is a prime example.
 When students have adequate facilities for learning and growth, the benefit to society extends beyond our body of work, and instead translates to value-added approach that serves the public good.

 In Bob’s own words, “We are actively matching and meeting the goals of the bond with all of the tools at our disposal.
 We do this by making taxpayer dollars stretch further with tools like Smartsheet, and through our expertise, we’re confident we can deliver facilities to students that need them.”